 You can use the latest quantitative toothpaste,

-And then rinse your retirement accounts with industrial subprime waste.
+And then rinse your retirement account with industrial subprime waste.

 Just go out for a breath of transparent air,

 Wall Street investing is really quite a thrill.

 If the street hoods don't get you, those Goldman bankers will.